mahtamsv/plot_BwEB/README.md

         'xlabel','Seasons', 'XTickLabel', XTickLabel)
 ```

-Note that only the first three inputs (data, err and colors) are manadatory and the rest are optional.
+Only the first three inputs (data, err and colors) are manadatory and the rest are optional.
 Please refer to `plot_BwEB.m` for more information.